willog11/CarND-Behavioral-Cloning-P3/README.md

 ~~~

 As can be seen above a range of 100 pixels in the x axis and 10 in the y was set to limit the amount the image can be shifted.
 Also np.random.uniform() is used to generate a random value between 0-1 to scale the shifting by.
-Finally the image augmentation is applied to both X and Y axis, also the steering is shifted according to our shift per pixel (along x axis) of 0.004
+Finally the image augmentation is applied to both X and Y axis, also the steering is shifted according to our shift per pixel (along x axis) of 0.004.

+The following images show this augmentation: Left is pre shift and right is post
+![alt text][image4] ![alt text][image5]

 ** Flip the image **